Spelt/ZXing.Delphi/README.md

 ZXing.Net is released under the Apache 2.0 license.
 ZXing.Net can be found here: http://code.google.com/p/zxing/
 A copy of the Apache 2.0 license can be found here: http://www.apache.org/licenses/LICENSE-2.0

+### Other
+You can install [Delphinus package manager](https://github.com/Memnarch/Delphinus/wiki/Installing-Delphinus) and install ZXing.Delphi as a package there.
+(Delphinus-Support)